microsoft/vscode-react-native/test/smoke/docs/run-locally.md

 Make sure you are on `Node.JS 10.x`.

-Tests are running using [VS Code automation package](https://github.com/microsoft/vscode/tree/master/test/automation), so they are require build tools, that are needed for VS Code.
+Tests are running using [VS Code automation package](https://github.com/microsoft/vscode/tree/master/test/automation), so before the tests runs the VS Code build tools are needed to be installed.
 Please make sure that [instructions for building VS Code from sources](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites) are completed before running the tests.

 ### Windows only
    * [Install Chocolatey](https://chocolatey.org/install)